 Want to complete a difficult course?
 Or even ace it?
 The PASS program is here to help.
 In small weekly group-learning sessions, a PASS leader will help students collaborate, develop learning strategies and prepare for exams.
 Leaders are familiar with the coursework because they've already completed it and received an A or A+.

 We know certain courses are challenging, but PASS programs have been documented as an effective strategy for success in such demanding courses.
 You'll feel more comfortable asking questions in a small group, avoid leaving studying to the last minute and enjoy the interactive style of learning.
-You're strongly encouraged to attend PASS weekly to foster your success.
+We strongly encourage you to attend PASS on a weekly basis.

 What is PASS?

 Why participate in PASS?

 PASS will help you integrate what to learn with how to learn so you can succeed in your course.
 Sessions are free, and you may attend as often as you like.
 Some are offered twice weekly to accommodate busy schedules.